Templum/rabbitmq-connector/README.md

 # OpenFaas Rabbit MQ Connector

-This connector allows to receive messages from an Rabbit MQ for defined topics (Routing Keys).
+This connector allows the receiving of messages from Rabbit MQ on defined topics (Routing Keys).
-And will invoke functions on the OpenFaas platform that listen on that topic.
-Currently the result will be ignored, however in later version it will send the response back on an defined topic (Routing Key).
+Each message received on the defined (whitelisted) topics, will invoke any deployed function listening on that topic.

+A function has to define its topics in an annotation called `topic`.
+It is further possible to define more than one topic, in that case, they need to be comma separated (e.g. `billing,accounting,reporting`).

+In the current implementation, it is only fire-and-forget.
+So the returned response will be ignored.
+But in a feature version, it is planned to allow the writing to a specified topic  (Routing Keys).

 ## Build it

 **Dockerfile:**

+The image is available on dockerhub under `templum/rabbitmq-connector:latest`.
+It is an automated build.

-You can build the connector using `$ docker build -t yourname .` and for the producer `$ cd producer` followed by `$ docker build -t yourname .`
+> You can build the connector using `$ docker build -t yourname .` and for the producer `$ cd producer` followed by `$ docker build -t yourname .`

 **Compile:**